The undiscovered tropical island that is perfect for a winter sun break

 But distance and difficulty are in part responsible for preserving this time-frozen patch of paradise.

-1. Pristine rainforests – In 2012, thanks partly to the efforts of HBD and rallying from members of the local community, the entire island and its islets were declared a UNESCO World Biosphere.
+In 2012, thanks partly to the efforts of HBD and rallying from members of the local community, the entire island and its islets were declared a Unesco World Biosphere.
 More than half of the mountainous volcanic island is a protected natural park, home to a high number of endemic species living in a rainforest estimated to be 31 million years old.

 How to do it

-Note: This article was first published on 1 March 2025 and has been updated.